4ms/metamodule/docs/Plugins.md

 ### VCV Rack plugins

-Most plugins are VCV Rack modules re-compiled for the MetaModule.
-The `metamodule-rack-interface` submodule of the plugin SDK provides a similar API as the Rack SDK.
-The API functions are implemented as wrappers and adaptors for the `metamodule-core-interface`.

-TODO:
-Describe system:
-- How faceplate is assigned
-- Rack components
-- ModuleWidget's widget tree -> element conversion
-- How images work and limitations
+This version of the MetaModule SDK has the VCV Rack adaptor removed.
+Plugins using the rack-interface of the SDK are not supported.

 ### Native plugins